Kay's Secondhand Books & Music Australia

 this publication is the preliminary report on the excavation together with its historical background.
 Illustrated with black

 and white photographs and drawings.
-Used softcover booklet.
+Used second hand softcover booklet.
 29 pages.
 (Western Australian Museum) Foxing and marks on rear

 cover and rear endpaper.
 Pages are rippled in top corner from exposure to moisture but not stained.
 Else good.